vansh0784/DevTinder/API_list.md

     -/connection/accepted ---> All the accepted request
     -/connection/requested ---> all the request sent for connecting

-# Feed
+# User
-    -/feed ---> all the profiles suggested by the devTinder -/feed/connectionList/ ---> all the connected friends any particular profile
+    -/user/request/recieved ---> all the profiles suggested by the devTinder -/user/connectionList/ ---> all the connected friends any particular profile